Opinion | The Supreme Court is locked and loaded to give the GOP a boost in the election

 And this conservative Supreme Court majority — which is about to get even more conservative — has almost never met a voting restriction it didn’t like.
 Sweeping voter purges, discriminatory ID requirements, partisan gerrymandering — whatever Republican legislatures have come up with, this court has looked kindly on.

-Among other things, in the future it could strike down independent redistricting commissions, which are now used in seven states (California, Arizona, Washington, Idaho, Colorado, Minnesota and Michigan) to draw congressional district lines, because it’s not the “legislature” determining them.
+Among other things, in the future it could strike down independent redistricting commissions, which are now used in numerous states (California, Arizona, Washington, Idaho, Colorado, Minnesota and Michigan) to draw congressional district lines, because it’s not the “legislature” determining them.

 In 2015, the Supreme Court upheld Arizona’s commission, which was created by voter initiative.
 But the vote was 5-4, with Anthony M. Kennedy joining the court’s liberals.
 Chief Justice John G. Roberts Jr. dissented, Kennedy was later replaced by Kavanaugh, and Amy Coney Barrett is soon to join the court.